-The Stable trends also consider DBRS Morningstar's expectation that industrial real estate fundamentals will remain supportive in the near to medium term and that Granite will continue to execute its long-term strategy of growing and diversifying its asset base through acquisitions and developments and will fund such growth initiatives with cash on hand, incremental debt, and equity, similarly to recent years.
-DBRS Morningstar expects that, in the near term, Granite's total debt-to-EBITDA ratio will remain relatively stable within the range of 8.5x–9.0x through YE2023, and the EBITDA interest coverage ratio will remain above 6.0x.
+The rating actions consider Granite’s efforts in offsetting previously noted lease maturity risk in 2023 and 2024 with high renewal rates and double-digit base rent spreads.
+The Stable trends also consider DBRS Morningstar’s expectation that industrial real estate fundamentals will remain stable in the near term and that Granite will continue to execute its long-term strategy of growing and diversifying its asset base through acquisitions and developments.
+DBRS Morningstar anticipates upcoming growth plans to be funded with a mix of cash on hand, incremental debt, and equity, similar to recent years.

-The ratings continue to be supported by Granite's (1) institutional-quality industrial real estate portfolio; (2) financial flexibility provided by a sound balance sheet and low cost of debt; (3) strong lease profile with high-quality tenants including Amazon.com, Inc.; and (4) unsecured debt capital stack and sizable unencumbered asset pool valued at $7.9 billion at December 31, 2021.
-The ratings continue to be constrained by Granite’s (1) lack of scale in its trade areas with a relatively geographically dispersed portfolio; (2) tenant concentration with 51% of annualized revenue derived from the Trust’s top 10 tenants (as at December 31, 2021), including a Tier 1 global automotive supplier in Magna International Inc. (rated A (low) with a Stable trend by DBRS Morningstar) and its operating subsidiaries; (3) heightened lease renewal risk in 2023 and 2024; and (3) asset-type concentration with a portfolio solely focused on the industrial segment, notwithstanding some diversification across different industrial uses.
+The ratings continue to be supported by Granite's (1) institutional-quality industrial real estate portfolio; (2) financial flexibility provided by a sound balance sheet and relatively low in-place cost of debt; (3) strong lease profile with high-quality tenants including Amazon.com, Inc.; and (4) unsecured debt capital stack and sizable unencumbered asset pool valued at $8.8 billion at December 31, 2022, providing ample coverage over unsecured debt of 2.2x (inclusive of undrawn amounts on unsecured credit facilities).
+The ratings continue to be constrained by Granite’s (1) lack of scale in its trade areas with a relatively geographically dispersed portfolio; (2) tenant concentration with 47% of annualized revenue derived from the Trust’s top 10 tenants (as at December 31, 2022), including a Tier 1 global automotive supplier in Magna International Inc. (rated A (low) with a Stable trend by DBRS Morningstar) and its operating subsidiaries; and (3) asset-type concentration with a portfolio solely focused on the industrial segment, notwithstanding some diversification across different industrial uses.

 All figures are in Canadian dollars unless otherwise noted.